stefangolas/NGS-Protocols/README.md

 fully functional protocols that work out-of-the-box.
 Please make sure to fully understand and test any code in this library before deploying it in production.

+## Installation

+To use the scripts in this library

+1. Install the latest version of PyHamilton.
+2. Run the asset import script with `install_assets.py`.
+Note that this will copy files from `/assets` into your `Hamilton` directory.
+Feel free to do this manually instead.

 ## PyHamilton NGS Features

 This library contains examples of many new PyHamilton features.
 Here are explanations and simple tutorials for how to use them.